harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 For more information about the Cactus input file, see their [official documentation](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#interface).
 There is also an example input file for a small test dataset [here](https://github.com/harvardinformatics/cactus-snakemake/blob/main/tests/evolverMammals/evolverMammals.txt) or at `tests/evolverMammals/evolverMammals.txt`.
 For more info, see section: [Test dataset](#test-dataset).

+### Reference sample

+In order to run the last step of the workflow that converts the HAL format to a readable MAF format (See [pipeline outputs](#pipeline-outputs) for more info), you will need to select one assembly as a reference assembly.
+The reference assembly's coordinate system will be used for projection to MAF format.
+You should indicate the reference assembly in the Snakemake config file (outlined below).
+For instance, if I wanted my reference sample in the above file to be **C**, I would put the string `C` in the `maf_reference:` line of the Snakemake config file.

 ### Preparing the Snakemake config file